 Founded in 1972 to oppose the development of parts of this special environment for commercial and residential purposes, the Welsh Harp Conservation Group is dedicated to protecting and enhancing Brent Reservoir and its surrounding area as a haven for wildlife.

 Membership and hide keys Membership of the WHCG is open to all.
-There is no annual membership fee, but a fee is charged for purchase of keys to the hides.
+There is no annual membership fee, but a fee (currently £15) is charged for the purchase of a key that opens our two to the hides.
 Requests for membership (and keys) should be addressed to Roy Beddard (telephone 020 8447 1810).
 Income from the sale of keys supports the group’s conservation work.